 As an NAO, the AHPI will be able to offer professional registration to Irish practitioners which is validated and globally recognised and which will entitle them to use the professional title ‘IUHPE Registered Health Promotion Practitioner.’
 After several years of work by the AHPI, this is a significant milestone for the Association which also celebrates its' 20th anniversary this year.

 In becoming a NAO, the AHPI will join other countries (UK, Australia and Estonia) as leaders in adopting the internationally recognised IUHPE accreditation system, which facilitates the registration of 'Health Promotion Practitioners' based on internationally recognised core HP competencies.
 Registration is voluntary and for a three-year period.
-AHPI will be creating a specific section on Professional Registration within this website but until that is ready to be launched, this Newsletter from IUHPE will provide you with some background information.
+An Accreditation Board for Ireland has been established which includes a Chairperson and seven members from academia, statutory and voluntary sectors.
+Their role is to oversee the registration system.
+A panel of Assessors have been trained and a Sub-Group on Continuing Professional Development has also been formed.
+There is new section on Professional Registration within this website which contains more information on the eligibility criteria and application process.
+It is expected that the system will be formally launched in mid October 2017

 What are the benefits for you, as an Irish practitioner, being an ‘IUHPE Registered Health Promotion Practitioner?’
 Some benefits include: